Official Kickball Rules

 No defensive player, including the pitcher, may cross the invisible line between 1st and 3rd base prior to the ball being kicked.
-The first violation of encroachment of the invisible line will result in the team being warned and a re-kick, if necessary.
+The the invisible line will result in the team being warned and a re-kick, if necessary.
 The second violation, and thereafter, will result in the kicker choosing the option of re-kicking or being awarded first base.

 The pitch must pass within the 1-foot strike zone around and above the home plate.